mate-academy/layout_stars/readme.md

 - You can find star images in the `images` folder
 - Reset browser's default `margin`
 - Implement 6 blocks with `stars` class.
 Each block should have 5 elements inside with the class `stars__star`.
-  - Stars should be added as centered background-images, not as "img" or "svg" tags
+  - Stars should be added as centered background-images, not as "img" or "svg" txags
   - The star size and the distance should be taken from Figma
   - Use `display: flex` for the `stars` block to avoid an issue with extra spaces between individual stars
 - Add one of the next extra classes (a `modifier`) `stars--0`, `stars--1`, `stars--2` ... `stars--5` to each block